Ernest Rouquaud

-Ernest Rouquaud (1822-1907) was a French trader, settler and colonizer of the Patagonia Argentina.
+Ernest Rouquaud (1822–1907) was a French trader, settler and colonizer of Argentine Patagonia.
 In 1871 he obtained the concession of the Argentine Government in to found a colony in Santa Cruz Province.

 Biography

 He was born in Montgiscard, France, son of Jacques Rouquaud and Julia Keenton, belonging to a family of Anglo-French roots.
 He had reached the Río de la Plata in 1841, during the government of Juan Manuel de Rosas.
 In his early years in Argentina, Rouquaud was the owner of an industrial establishment located in the suburbs of Avellaneda (Buenos Aires Province) where processed livestock products.

 Rouquaud was linked with Luis Piedrabuena, a pioneer in the exploration of southern Argentina.
 In 1872, the President Domingo Faustino Sarmiento granted to Ernest Rouquaud, a concession in Santa Cruz Province.
 He aspired to colonize and exploit marine resources of the South Argentine.
-On January 22, 1872 sailed from Buenos Aires the boat "Roebuck", of nine hundred tons, toward the Patagonia.
+On January 22, 1872, sailed from Buenos Aires the boat "Roebuck", of nine hundred tons, toward the Patagonia.

 Installed in the Patagonian territory the Rouquaud family, had planned to install a fishery industry, plus two establishments for the manufacture of oil.
 In 1872 the Argentine Congress granted him a concession of fifty leagues in located on both banks of the Santa Cruz River.

 Ernest Rouquaud had commercial relations with the inhabitants of the Falkland Islands (Islas Malvinas).
 In 1873 he arrived at the islands aboard the English schooner, the Tucutayú, with the intention of buying cattle to the Kelpers.

 Through his brother, Pablo Germán Rouquaud, his last name is linked to Luis Vernet and Greenleaf Cilley, governor and military commander of the Malvinas prior to the British dominance.

-Rouqaud's enterprise in Patagonia didn't end up well: Facing constant pressures from the Chilean Government, which at the time, did not recognise Argentinian sovereignty south of Santa Cruz River- family tragedies and lack of success in his business, he was forced to abandon his colony in 1874.
+Rouqaud's enterprise in Patagonia didn't end up well: Facing constant pressures from the Chilean Government, which at the time, did not recognise Argentinian sovereignty south of Santa Cruz River-family tragedies and lack of success in his business, he was forced to abandon his colony in 1874.